wcfjeffrey/jeffreywoo-smart-price-comparison-ai-model/README.md

 #### 2. 📧 Email Report
 You automatically receive an email with:
-- 📊 **HTML Report** — Beautiful formatted HTML summary for printing or sharing arrives in your inbox
+- 📊 **HTML Report** — Beautifully formatted HTML summary for printing or sharing arrives in your inbox
 - 📄 **JSON File** — Easily imported into Power BI, Tableau, Power Query, or turned into a spreadsheet by any converters for further analysis
 - 📁 **CSV File** — Raw data for your own analysis